How to Find the Best Real Estate Agent Near You

 Red flags to watch for

 Agree on the commissionAs noted previously, there is no such thing as a standard commission.
-Before hiring an agent, you should discuss and negotiate how much the commission is and when in the process payment is due.
-Making an agreement upfront will only help prevent headaches later.
+Before hiring an agent as a home seller, you should discuss and negotiate how much the commission is and when in the process payment is due.
+Making an agreement upfront can help prevent conflicts later.